edac713/GPTs/documents/What Makes Documentation Good_.md

 Documentation puts useful information inside other people’s heads.
 Follow these tips to write better documentation:

-## Make docs easy to skim

-Few readers read linearly from top to bottom.
+1. **Make docs easy to skim**: Few readers read linearly from top to bottom.
 They’ll jump around, trying to assess which bit solves their problem, if any.
 To reduce their search time and increase their odds of success, make docs easy to skim.
+2. **Write well**: Badly written text is taxing to read.
+Minimize the tax on readers by writing well.
+3. **Be broadly helpful**: People come to documentation with varying levels of knowledge, language proficiency, and patience.
+Even if we target experienced developers, we should try to write docs helpful to everyone.
+4. **

+## Make docs easy to skim

 ### Split content into sections with titles